tytydraco/yessleep/out/Am_I_a_bad_person.md

 On the day that my package was supposed to arrive, MyRobot was all I could think of.
 Work dragged on for hours and I kept glancing at my clock.
 There was just a few more hours left of work.

 “Hey Khalil, how are things going?”
-When I looked up to my computer screen, I see a few eyes staring back at mine from the zoom meeting.
+When I looked up to my computer screen, I saw a few eyes staring back at mine from the zoom meeting.
 “You seem a little distracted.
 We still have a few hours left of work, so I need you to be completely focused.”

 “Yes, sir.
 Sorry.”